-5.2.2 Validation of Company Claim Information Using Historical Events Set
+Validation of Company Claim Information Using Historical Events Set

+AIR performs a rigorous validation process for modeled industry losses using available claim information resources provided by ISO's Property Claims Services for historical U.S. events.
 AIR encourages all levels of model validation by clients and is readily available to guide the process.
-Clients can use historical catalogs provided in the software to test their book/locations and validate their own company loss experience claim data.
-If historical company claims data is used, this data must be trended or adjusted to current level accounting for both exposure growth and inflation.
+Clients can utilize the historical catalog provided in the software to test their book/locations and validate their own loss experience claim data.
+If historical claims data is used, this data must be trended or adjusted to current level accounting for both exposure growth and inflation.

 Note, however, that there are several factors that impact the actual losses in an event, some of which are accounted for in the model and some of which cannot be accounted for given the nature of the input data and the limitations of any model.
 Additionally, there are limitations to the conclusions that can be drawn about the differences between actual and modeled losses due to the limited amount of exposure and loss data being contemplated.
 As a result, it is expected that losses output by a catastrophe model will differ, in many cases significantly, from actual losses for a client's book.
 However, if the output is consistently higher or lower than the model output, clients are encouraged to research causes of the difference.
-For example, clients should take care to identify sources of loss not covered by the modeled event, such as contingent business interruption, loss adjustment expense, hazardous waste cleanup, offshore assets, among others.
-Significant differences between actual and modeled losses can also result from exposure data quality issues.
-Additionally, clients should have an understanding of how robust the modeled parameters are for the given event.
-As an example, Hurricane Andrew was upgraded from a Category 4 to Category 5 storm ten years after the event occurred due to limited wind speed measurements observed at the time of the event.
-AIR research staff and consultants are available to work with clients to understand the limitations and uncertainty inherent in modeled event parameters and how your book of business may be impacted.

-5.2.3 Reasonability Test Using Industry Exposure
+Reasonability Test Using Industry Exposure

 Industry exposures are incorporated in CATRADER.
-Clients can input their exposure data into CATRADER as sums insured, and CATRADER will use the information to calculate the company's share of estimated industry losses.
+Clients can input their exposure data into CATRADER as sums insured, and CATRADER will utilize the information to calculate the company's share of estimated industry losses.
 A comparison can be made against the users detailed loss estimates from Touchstone for reasonability/benchmark checking.
 (See the example results graphs below).
 However, some differences to note are: